priyanshusinghal12/priyanshusinghal12/README.md

 ---

-### 💼 Currently Working On

-🧩 **LangChain + Docker DevOps Assistant**
-A developer tool that explains your `Dockerfile`, suggests optimizations, and generates new ones using LangChain agents, Hadolint, and GitHub APIs.
-*(Still in development — stay tuned)*

----
----

 ### 🔨 Notable Projects

 🔹 **[Footprints Bot](https://footprints-bot.vercel.app/)** — AI chatbot to automate preschool admission queries for Footprints’ 170+ centers in India